Glossary

 Dock: tokenization for payment cards

-Among the main features of the solution, the following stand out:
+Among the main features, the following stand out:

 • Protection of sensitive data based on international safety standards, such as PCI DSS and EMVCo standards, which ensure regulatory adherence and robustness against leaks;